Way Back When

 P.S.
 If you’re a woman who already records and/or produces music for yourself or for others (or are aspiring to), I’d like to talk with you about how we might work together.

-A great place to start would be my live, Women-only Recording Clinic that will be taking place in Nashville a couple of times a year.
+A great place to start would be my live, Empowering Women In Audio Recording and Production Clinics that take place in Nashville a couple of times a year.
 The next Clinic will be July 27th-30th, 2017.
 You can find out all the details and sign up for the Clinic at this link:

 is an independent music producer and engineer, published author, music career coach, and co-founder of the Azalea Music Group in Nashville.
 He helps artists and songwriters reach their fullest sonic and emotional impact with the recordings he produces, and also teaches them how to do it themselves.
 His diverse list of clients includes Davy Jones of the Monkees, Grammy-winning songwriter Don Henry, and international guitar virtuosos Tommy Emmanuel and Muriel Anderson.